guyfridge/Infra-Optimization/README.md

 project_id = "sl-capstone-project"
 region     = "us-west1"
 ```
 Edit the gke.tf file and add your gke cluster username where prompted.
-Change the number of VMs to reflect the initial desired cluster size (3).
+Change the number of VMs to reflect the initial desired cluster size.
 ```
 variable "gke_username" {
   default     = "guyfridge"